ViacheslavDanilov/ml_project_template/README.md

 ├── create_env.sh                   # Shell script to create conda environment
 ├── LICENSE                         # License file of the repository ├── pyproject.toml                  # Unified Python project settings file that replaces setup.py
-├── README.md                       # The top-level readme file for developers using this project └── requirements.txt                # The requirements file for reproducing the analysis environment
+└── README.md                       # The top-level readme file for developers using this project

 ```